openwallet-foundation-labs/tsp/docs/src/cli/nested.md

 ### Establishing an outer relationship

-To send a nested TSP message both sender and receiver should first establish a direct relationship.
-This can be initiated by one party verifying the VID of the other, and sending a relationship request.
+To send a nested TSP message, both sender and receiver should first establish a direct relationship.
+This can be initiated by one party verifying the VID of the other and sending a relationship request.

 We use the same __alice__ and __bob__ example as in the previous chapter.